Dreamy

 CUSTOMER SCREENS

 The only user to have a desktop as well as a mobile view is the Customer.
-I designed every Customer screen and validated the UX and UI design decisions with Ryan before moving on to designing the Worker, Manager, and Admin user flows.
+For both, I prioritized the speed and ease of signing up and logging in to ordering immediately.

 WORKER SCREENS